haanhvu/clickhouse-trace-exporting-benchmarks/setup/opentelemetry-collector/step2-schemaimprovements/README.md

 To benchmark the new data types, please use [this branch of the ClickHouse exporter](https://github.com/haanhvu/opentelemetry-collector-contrib).

-There's a detailed explaination in the [README of the branch](https://github.com/haanhvu/opentelemetry-collector-contrib/blob/newtypes/exporter/clickhouseexporter/README.md).
+There's a detailed explanation in the [README of the branch](https://github.com/haanhvu/opentelemetry-collector-contrib/blob/newtypes/exporter/clickhouseexporter/README.md).